The Use of Data Analytics in Recruitment

 While this new update can only tell you the likelihood of getting a space at a certain time it can still save you plenty of time when planning a journey.
 And as Google is collecting more data from its users this update may become real-time in the future, updating as you get closer to your destination and offering parking alternatives.
 There’ll never be another excuse for being late to an interview again.

 Do you think this update will help you?
 How far do you think Google maps can go with the data they collect?
-I’d love to hear your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article please click here